PM-Cardoso/SGLT2-GLP1/README.md

 7. Check model fit for the treatment effects: (model fitted in observational data)
     - Plot predicted CATE vs ATE for several ntiles of predicted treatment effect:
         - Propensity score matching 1:1 (check whether matched individuals are well balanced)
-        - Propensity score matching 1:1 whilst adjusting for all variables used in the propensity score and the BCF model.
+        - Propensity score matching 1:1 whilst adjusting for all variables used in the BCF model.
-        - Adjust for all variables used in the propensity score and the BCF model.
+        - Adjust for all variables used in the BCF model.

 ---